 Open Gym Sessions

 Multiple gyms in the area offer not only gymnastics classes but also publicize open gym times for the public.
 For example, Green Mountain Training Center in Williston offers a punch card for their Tiny Tumblers Open Gym (ages 9 months to 5 years).
-Gymstar Gymnastics in Shelburne also offers punch passes for their open gym classes.
-In addition, Regal Gymnastics in Essex has a popular open gym time that you could offer to cover the cost of.
+Regal Gymnastics in Essex also has a popular open gym time that you could offer as a gift.

 While there are a couple of good museums in the area, families may also want to venture a bit farther for a good museum experience.
 Here are some popular suggestions: